dbsoft/dwindows/readme.txt

-This is a preview release of Dynamic Windows version 2.3.
+This is a stable release of Dynamic Windows version 2.3.

 The current Dynamic Windows source base is considered stable on:
 OS/2, Mac, Windows, Linux, FreeBSD and Solaris.